-Braille is a series of raised dots evenly arranged in quadrangular letter spaces or cells.
-The configuration of dots can be read with the fingertips by people who are vision impaired.
-Braille materials are provided by the Department for the Blind and Vision Impaired.
-For more information on Braille you can read this overview pamphlet provided by DBVI.
+Braille is a tactile reading system that consists of a series of 6 raised dots evenly arranged in quadrangular letter spaces or cells.
+The configuration of dots can be read with the fingertips by people who have a visual impairment.
+Braille can be contracted or uncontracted, in either Unified English Braille (UEB) or English Braille, American Edition (EBAE).
+AIM-VA braille materials are provided by the Department for the Blind and Vision Impaired (DBVI).

 - Physical hard copy of the reading material